 Put about 1/4 cup of filling in the top corner of the egg roll wrapper.
-Don’t be tempted to stuff it too full and use a measuring cup to measure the filling.
+Use a measuring cup to measure the filling and don’t be tempted to stuff it too full!

 Fold the top corner over the filling.
 Then roll it down, folding the left and right corners in as you reach them.

 Once only the bottom corner is left dip your fingers in the bowl of water and wet the bottom corner.
 Then fold gently roll the egg roll over the remaining corner.
-The water will help seal the egg roll.
+The water will help seal the filling inside the egg roll.

 Put the completed egg roll on a tray and make more, until you have used all the filling.
-Don’t worry if some of your egg rolls aren’t perfectly shaped, they will still taste fine.
+Don’t worry if some aren’t perfectly shaped, they will still taste fine.

-Once you have finished rolling all the egg rolls preheat the air fryer.
+Once you have finished rolling preheat the air fryer.
 I find preheating makes a difference when making egg rolls.
 Preheat the air fryer to 400 F for about 3 minutes.

-But either way a little oil on the wrappers will make the egg rolls brown nicely.
-You can skip this step but the egg rolls won’t look as nice when you are done.
+You can also use a pastry brush to brush the wrappers with oil.
+A little oil on the wrappers will make the egg rolls brown nicely.
+You can skip the oil if you like, but the egg rolls won’t look as nice when you are done.

 5. Cook the Egg Rolls